 Under direction of the nameless entity known as the Elder Elemental Eye (perhaps the Dragon Below, the Dreaming Dark, or the Lords of Dust), the four Elemental Princes assemble their cults as described in the adventure.
-Their goal isn't just to bring the region under the control of Elemental Evil, but to freeze the progression of all the planes of existence so that their four planes remain coterminous with Eberron.
+Their goal isn't just to bring the region under the control of Elemental Evil, but to freeze the four planes remain coterminous with Eberron.
 Then they will march vast armies from their extraplanar homes and bring all of Khorvaire-and eventually all of Eberron-under their control.